Conception (band): 1997–2005: Breakup and reunion

 Conception disbanded in 1997, and after that Roy Khan was invited to join American symphonic power metal band Kamelot as their new lead singer.
 He went on to release several albums with the band, before departing in 2010 due to health issues, and retiring from music indefinitely. Østby devoted his focus to Ark, a progressive metal band he had formed in 1999 along with Jørn Lande and John Macaluso.
 They disbanded in 2002 and reunited from 2009 to 2011.
 Ingar Amlien formed the death metal band Crest of Darkness, who have released six studio albums as of 2018, and remain active.
 Drummer Arve Heimdal retired from music in 1999, making a one-off return for the band's 2005 reunion.

-Conception reunited in 2005, playing the important American prog metal festival ProgPower USA on 16 September and Norwegian Scream Magazines 15 Years & 100 Issues Festival on 1 October, bringing the final five-man line-up together again.
+Conception reunited in 2005, playing the important American progressive metal festival ProgPower USA on 16 September and Norwegian Scream Magazines 15 Years & 100 Issues Festival on 1 October, bringing the final five-man line-up together again.